Sealpillow/Human-Contact-Data-Analysis-for-COVID-19-Spread/README.md

 This repository is organized into the following folders and files:

 ### **`data/`**
 Contains synthetic contact network datasets used in the simulations.
-These networks are generated based on real-world demographic data and include:
+These networks are generated based on real-world demographic data and include and Stores visualizations figures and analysis results:
-- `static_network.csv`: A fixed contact network where connections remain constant throughout the simulation.
-- `dynamic_network.csv`: A dynamic contact network where connections change daily, reflecting real-world variability in human interactions.
+- `currinfectionRate.json`: Analysis of infection peaks and their timing under varying intervention strategies.
+- `currPlotAgeGroup.json`:
+- `currPlotCountConnections.json`:
+- `currPlotResult.json`: Graphs showing the progression of infections over time under different scenarios.
+- `currStackBar.json`:
+- `factors.csv`:
+- `population-by-five-year-age-group.csv`:
+- `previnfectionRate.json`:
+- `prevPlotAgeGroup.json`:
+- `prevPlotCountConnections.json`:
+- `prevPlotResult.json`: .
+- `prevStackBar.json`:
+- `status.json`:
+- `infectious.csv`: An age-structured contact network where interactions are clustered by demographic groups (e.g., age 0–25, 25–44, etc.).

+### **`assets/`**
+Directory that stores additional files such as images, icons, or custom resources that is used in the dashboards.

-- `age_network.csv`: An age-structured contact network where interactions are clustered by demographic groups (e.g., age 0–25, 25–44, etc.).
+- `style.css`: An age-structured contact network where interactions are clustered by demographic groups (e.g., age 0–25, 25–44, etc.).

 ### **`simulations/`**
 Contains the core scripts for running the SPAIR model and generating results:
-- `spair_model.py`: The main script for simulating disease spread using the modified SPAIR model.
+- `countryProportion.py`: The main script for simulating disease spread using the modified SPAIR model.
 It includes probabilistic state transitions and supports various network types.
-- `network_generator.py`: A script for generating synthetic contact networks based on user-defined parameters (e.g., population size, age distribution).
+- `DailyNetworks.py`: A script for generating synthetic contact networks based on user-defined parameters (e.g., population size, age distribution).
+- `DashApp.py`: A script for simulating vaccination and isolation interventions, including timing and coverage effects.
+- `EpidemicSimDoc.pdf`: A script for simulating vaccination and isolation interventions, including timing and coverage effects.
+- `GenerateConnectionsCsv.py`: A script for simulating vaccination and isolation interventions, including timing and coverage effects.
+- `generateTable.py`: A script for simulating vaccination and isolation interventions, including timing and coverage effects.
+- `Network.py`: A script for simulating vaccination and isolation interventions, including timing and coverage effects.
+- `Node.py`: A script for simulating vaccination and isolation interventions, including timing and coverage effects.
+- `plotGraph.py`: A script for simulating vaccination and isolation interventions, including timing and coverage effects.
+- `requirements.txt`: A script for simulating vaccination and isolation interventions, including timing and coverage effects.
-- `intervention.py`: A script for simulating vaccination and isolation interventions, including timing and coverage effects.
+- `SPAIR.py`: A script for simulating vaccination and isolation interventions, including timing and coverage effects.

-### **`figures/`**
-Stores visualizations and analysis results:
-- `infection_curves/`: Graphs showing the progression of infections over time under different scenarios.
-- `heatmaps/`: Heatmaps visualizing contact frequencies between age groups.
-- `peak_analysis/`: Analysis of infection peaks and their timing under varying intervention strategies.

-### **Other Files**
-- `LICENSE`: The license file for the project (MIT License).
-- `README.md`: Overview of the project, instructions, and repository structure.

 ## Getting Started